 Most people think about beer or wine when they hear the term fermentation.
 While certain yeasts are used to convert the sugars in grape juice or grains into alcohol, it is bacteria that are responsible for lacto-fermentation.
 The “lacto” portion of the term refers to a specific species of bacteria, namely Lactobacillus.
 Various strains of these bacteria are present on the surface of all plants, especially those growing close to the ground, and are also common to the gastrointestinal tracts, mouths, and vaginas of humans and other animal species.

-Beyond preservation advantages, lacto-fermentation also increases the vitamin and enzyme levels, as well as digestibility, of the fermented food.
-In addition, lactobacillus organisms produce antibiotic and anticarcinogenic substances that may contribute to good health.
+Lactic acid is a natural preservative that inhibits the growth of harmful bacteria.
+(Read more about preserving food with lacto-fermentation.)
+Beyond preservation advantages, lacto-fermentation also increases or preserves the vitamin and enzyme levels, as well as digestibility, of the fermented food.
+In addition, lactobacillus organisms are heavily researched for substances that may contribute to good health.

 The diets of every traditional society have included some kind of lacto-fermented food.
 Europeans consume lacto-fermented dairy, sauerkraut, grape leaves, herbs, and root vegetables.
 The Alaskan Inuit ferment fish and sea mammals.
 The Orient is known for pickled vegetables, sauces, and kimchi in particular.
 Farming societies in central Africa are known for porridges made from soured grains.

 Pickles and relishes are a part of the American food tradition.
 Since the advent of industrialization, most pickling is done with vinegar, which offers more predictable results, but no lactic acid.
 With just a little patience, instruction, and minimal supplies, it is possible to learn the time-honored art of lacto-fermentation.